How to#

 Sample a random number#

-To sample a random number between 0 and 1 we use the random library and the random tool.
+To sample a random number between 0 and 1 use the random library and the random tool.

 random.random()